developmentseed/stac-auth-proxy/README.md

 #### Filters

-If enabled, filters are intended to be applied to the following endpoints:
+If enabled, filters are applied to the following endpoints:

 - `GET /search`
   - **Supported:** ✅